 Given that I was going for that kind of sweetness you get in a pina colada, I used 3 ounces of cream of coconut.
 If you don't like your drinks sweet, you may want to tone down the cream of coconut.
 But if you're like me and dig pina coladas, 3 ounces should be just right.

 My tropical pico de gallo with mango, papaya, toasted coconut and fresh ginger is an obvious choice with this coconut margarita.
 You also can’t go wrong with a shrimp and grilled pineapple salad.

-If you’re craving dessert, a lime sorbet is a delicious pairing.
+If you’re craving dessert, my strawberry mojito sorbet is a delicious pairing.
 You could even throw a scoop of sorbet into your coconut margarita for a fun adult float.
 And who doesn't love fun adult floats?

 So let’s take advantage of this summer weather and make a batch of these coconut margaritas for your next patio dinner.
-This coconut margarita is everything I love in a summer cocktail, and I hope you love them too.
-Per usual, let me know how you enjoy them in the comment section and don’t forget to sign up for my newsletter.
+This coconut margarita is everything I love in a summer cocktail, and I hope you love it too.

-3 ounces cream of coconut (not coconut milk or coconut cream (see note)
+- 3 ounces cream of coconut not coconut milk or coconut cream (see note)

 - Pour cream of coconut, tequila, triple sec and lime juice in a cocktail shaker.
 Add a handful of ice.
-Put the top on the shaker and shake for about 15 seconds.
+Put the top on the shaker and shake vigorously for about 15-30 seconds.